-Depending on the nationality issuing a student visa for studying in Germany can take up to 6 months.
-We highly recommend all of our candidates to book an appointment with the embassy in their countries as early as possible.
+Depending on the country, issuing a student visa for studying in Germany can take up to 6 months.
+Though the process is often quicker, we advise all of admitted students to book an appointment with the embassy in their countries as early as possible.

-* EU nationals do not require a visa to enter the Federal Republic of Germany.
+* EU nationals do not require a visa to enter Germany.

-Obtaining the certificate is mandatory for all students who are interested in studying in Germany.
-Thus, before applying to a German university you have to hand in your academic certificates and documents to the APS-office in Beijing.
+The APS Certificate is mandatory for Chinese students who are interested in studying in Germany.
+Before applying to a German university you have to hand in your academic certificates and documents to the APS office in Beijing.
 This procedure may require some time.
-We would recommend you to book an appointment as soon as possible, if you have not done it yet.
+We would recommend you to book an appointment as soon as possible.

-You can read all about the APS on their official website and with the German embassy.
+You can read all about the APS on their official website or by contacting the German embassy.

-After moving into Germany.
-Students are required to register in the city they are living in, with their address, and apply to a residence permit (“Aufenthaltserlaubnis”) at the immigration authority.
-This document is the permit that allows non-EU or non-EEA nationals to live and study in Germany for the duration of the program.
+After moving to Germany, students are required to register as a resident at their new address with the local authorities and apply for a residence permit (“Aufenthaltserlaubnis”) at the immigration authority.
+This document is the permit that allows non-EU or non-EEA nationals to live and study in Berlin for the duration of the program.

-- Can the Residence Permit be extended after the program is finished?
+- Can my Residence Permit be extended after the MBA is finished?

-According to German regulation, after finishing a graduate Degree in Germany, students have the option of extending their residence permit for up to 18 months.
-In order to search for a suitable employment that matches their German university degree.
+According to current German regulations, after finishing a graduate degree in Germany, you have the option of extending your residence permit for up to 18 months.
+During this time, you can search for suitable employment that complements your German university degree.